 York Lo is Head of Institutional and Retirement Product Development at John Hancock and a member of the EMBA Class of 2018.

 Each year, many students come to MIT Sloan to learn about innovation.
 After all, the School’s mission is “to develop principled, innovative leaders.”
 Over 700 companies partner with the Institute on technology development, and companies started by the school’s alumni entrepreneurs generate revenues greater than the GDP of the world’s 10th largest economy.
 So, what is the secret behind the continuous stream of innovation and can middle-aged executives like me who work at older firms benefit from this?
-Or is it something that only 20-something entrepreneurs at nimble startups, such as Pillpack (recently acquired by Walmart for $1 billion and launched out of MIT’s Hacking Medicine Competition in 2012) can achieve?
+Or is it something that only 20-something entrepreneurs at nimble startups, such as Pillpack (recently acquired by Amazon for 753 million and launched out of MIT’s Hacking Medicine Competition in 2012) can achieve?

 While some people are naturally more innovative than others based on the Innovator’s DNA test developed by MIT Senior Lecturer Hal Gregersen, age is not really a factor.
 In a study conducted by MIT Prof. Pierre Azoulay and Daniel Kim, they debunked the myth of the 20-year-old entrepreneur and found that the average age of successful entrepreneurs when they started their firms is 43.
 In fact, thinking back, some of the most innovative ideas I heard in the EMBA program came from a classmate who is over 60.
 So, it is the breadth and depth of experience and the innovative mindset that counts and not the age.